Painful intelligence: What AI can tell us about human suffering: Epilogue

 \subsection{From intelligence to wisdom}

-Nevertheless, intelligence may not necessarily be only a bad thing from the viewpoint of suffering.
-Intelligence may lead to reduction of suffering once it reaches a certain stage, while being embedded in a culture that actively questions where suffering comes from and what can be done.
+Nevertheless, intelligence may not only be a bad thing from the viewpoint of suffering.
+Intelligence may lead to reduction of suffering once it reaches a certain stage, while being embedded in a culture that actively investigates where suffering comes from and what can be done; it may lead to the birth of philosophical systems that question our evolutionary tendencies.
 Buddhist philosophy, together with the Stoics and other related systems, proposes that we should adopt certain ways of thinking which counteract, and to some extent neutralize, the causes of suffering.
 For example, we should give up any attempts to control and accept that things are just happening; we should recognize that actually we don't know much and are always making decisions under uncertainty; we should give up the meaningless and even destructive desires programmed by evolution.
 Ultimately, we should recognize the true nature of our consciousness, that we are operating in a kind of virtual reality, which bears only some indirect relation to the actual reality.

 Such proposals are quite radical, and have been recognized as such for centuries.
 This is not surprising since reducing desires and giving up control are strictly against our evolutionary programming.
-However, it may not be necessary to follow these ideas to any extreme extent: Buddhist philosophy in itself proposes the ``middle way'', the idea being that going to any extremes is, in the end, counterproductive.
+However, it may not be necessary to follow these ideas to any extreme extent: Buddhist philosophy in itself proposes the ``middle way'', the idea that going to any extremes is, in the end, counterproductive.
 Instead of giving up all control, for example, we might just give up some of the control, preferably on those things where claiming control is most clearly conducive to suffering.